I had dinner out last night which was a rare nice change. Hearing the waves was nice as we were right on the beach.

 Clinic entrance

 I went to Chicala to see an activity class today that is part of a program to help employees manage their weight and health.
 Not a bad turnout.
 We will be integrating more health opportunities and education over time as part of our employee health and wellness strategy.
 A healthier employee is a happier employee and the company invests a lot in health and their employees.
+Then there are the staff house meals.
+They do a pretty good job and have some nice options but we will be working with our food service provider to refine and enhance some education and options over time to say the least.
+Baby steps.

 Staff house dining room.